Sammy970/PCB-Defect-detection-using-YOLOv8/README.md

-### Hello and Welcome!!
-This repository contains the YOLOv8 model cusotm trained on PCB-Defect-Detection Data.
+### Hello!
+This repository contains the YOLOv8 custom model trained on PCB-Defect-Detection Data.

 ### For more details you can find my Medium article in which I have explained everything about this project.